khoben/telemirror/README.md

 - No need to be added by the channel's admin
 - Listen to update events (new message, message edited, message deleted and etc)
 - Live forwarding and updating messages
-- Flexible mapping of source and target channels (one-to-one, many-to-one, many-to-many)
+- Flexible mapping of source and target channels/chats (one-to-one, many-to-one, many-to-many)
 - Configurable incoming message filters: appending forward header, filter URLs and so on

 ## Prepare